The Bill: Episodes

 When The Bill was first commissioned as a series by ITV, it started with 12 episodes per year, each an hour long with a separate storyline.
 In 1988, the format changed to a year-round broadcast with two 30-minute episodes per week.
 In 1993, this expanded to three 30-minute episodes per week.
 In 1998, the broadcast format changed to two one-hour episodes each week, also recording in 16:9 widescreen Digibeta.
 In 2009, The Bill began broadcasting in HD and as part of a major revamp, was reduced to broadcasting once a week.
-The Bill finished on 31 August 2010 after 2,425 episodes.
+The Bill ceased broadcasting on 31 August 2010 after 2,425 episodes, due to a decline in ratings.

-Special episodes
+In 2000, ITV broadcast a one-off episode called "The Trial of Eddie Santini" which concluded a long-running storyline between PC Eddie Santini (Michael Higgs) and WPC Rosie Fox (Caroline Catz).
+The following year, another one-off episode called "Beech on the Run" was filmed and set in Australia.
+It follows Claire Stanton's (Clara Salaman) pursuit of DS Don Beech (Billy Murray), who is wanted for the murder of DS John Boulton (Russell Boulter).
+Further episodes filmed overseas include 1999's "Foreign Body", which was filmed in France, and the two-part crossover episode "Proof of Life" with the German series Leipzig Homicide, which was filmed in Germany and broadcast in November 2008.

-The Bill broadcast two live episodes.
-The first was in 2003 to celebrate the 20th anniversary of the pilot, Woodentop.
-The second was in 2005 to celebrate the 50th birthday of ITV.

-The live episode in 2003 was episode No. 162, originally broadcast on 30 October 2003 at 8 pm, and produced with a crew of 200 staff including seven camera crews.
+The Bill has broadcast two live episodes.
+The first "Fatal Consequences" aired on 30 October 2003 to celebrate the 20th anniversary of the pilot, Woodentop.
+The episode was produced with a crew of 200 staff including seven camera crews.
 It was reported to be the first live television broadcast of a programme where filming was not largely confined to a studio.
-Detective Constable Juliet Becker and Constable Cathy Bradford are being held hostage by a man called Mark in a van in the station yard.
-Bradford raises the custody suite alarm.
-When the rest of the station arrive outside, Mark makes it known that he intends to kill Becker.
-The police get permission to break into the carrier, only to find that Juliet has been stabbed.
-She is rushed to hospital, but attempts to resuscitate her fail.
+The storyline centres on Detective Constable Juliet Becker (Rae Baker) and Constable Cathy Bradford (Connie Hyde) who are being held hostage by a man called Mark (Charles Dale) in a van in the station yard.
 The episode was watched by around 10 million viewers.
-This special was later released onto DVD in United Kingdom 31 October 2011, as part of Network DVD's "Soap Box: Volume 1".
+"Fatal Consequences" was released onto DVD in the United Kingdom on 31 October 2011, as part of Network DVD's "Soap Box: Volume 1".

-The live episode in 2005 was episode No. 349, broadcast on 22 September 2005 at 8 pm.
-In this episode, it was revealed that PC Gabriel Kent had assumed a false identity.
-It is revealed that he has been operating under his brother's name and is, in fact, David Kent.
-In this episode the "real" Gabriel Kent arrived in Sun Hill to meet his mother, Sergeant June Ackland.
-In this episode, Sun Hill police station is hosting a reception party and, as the police arrive, they are taken hostage by a distraught father whose son was killed by a stolen car.
-A struggle ensues in which a shot is fired, alerting others in the building the incident.
-After an evacuation of the station, Superintendent Amanda Prosser encourages PC Dan Casper to attempt to overpower the man.
-As he does so, both Casper and the real Gabriel Kent are shot.
-The real Gabriel Kent is rushed to hospital where the false Gabriel Kent threatens him to keep the identity switch a secret.
+The second live episode "Confessions of a Killer" aired on 22 September 2005 to celebrate the 50th birthday of ITV.
+The episode features the departures of three officers, as a fire engulfs Sun Hill.
+The episode attracted over nine million viewers, and was only the second time Computer-generated imagery had been used on the show, as creating a real fireball ripping through the station corridors was not possible.